unibas-tilics/tilics/articles/article-010-hash_fct.md

 <!-- BEGIN BODY -->

-By meticulously mincing and blending a file's bytes several time one can extract a byte pattern --called a hash value-- that is for all practical purposes unique to that file.
+By thoroughly mincing and blending a file's content several times, each time keeping only a small part of it, one can extract a bit pattern called a hash.
+For all practical purposes, such a hash value is unique to the underlying data.

-What makes a good hashing function is not fully understand, though, and a final theory of hashing is still pending - so it's really an art!
-But one can not overstate the importance of hash functions for cryptographc algorithms and for efficient data management.
+One can not overstate the importance of hash computations for cryptographic algorithms as well as for efficient data management.

+In cryptography, hashing yields a hard to forge "fingerprint" so that an attacker cannot change the terms of an electronic contract without also changing the fingerprint value, for example.

+In data management, hashing serves to "spread out" items in space, like assigning a unique slot number to arbitrary data items, with a low chance of assigning that number twice.

 <!-- END BODY -->